 Another great aspect of the room was the modern touches.
 For example, there’s a ‘relax’ setting on the lights that turn off all the bright lights in the room and turns on some really soft, hidden downlighting giving the room an instantly relaxed ambience.
 If you wake up in the middle of the night, sensors pick up your feet and illuminate the ground for you with very soft lighting.
 There are lots of modern touches that give the room a luxurious, special feel.

 It’s not often I use a hotel bathtub but after a big day of walking around Singapore my legs and back were killing me and I absolutely loved the bathtub.
 Again, that ‘relax’ light setting creates a really nice ambience.
 The bathroom is a moderate size, using the space really well and, honestly, I’d rather have a slightly smaller bathroom and more space in the living/bedroom area.
-All the fittings were modern, sleek and work perfectly.
+All the fittings were modern, and sleek and worked perfectly.

-Like I said, the room was fantastic and we really struggled to leave it!
+As I said, the room was fantastic and we really struggled to leave it!
 It was just so spacious and comfortable and the views are so good that you feel like you’re sightseeing when you’re just hanging out in bed.
 It’s probably one of my favourite hotel rooms I’ve stayed in, in a big city.
 Often, hotels can get it wrong by sacrificing space and limiting you to sitting on the bed, in favour of a good view.
 But Swissôtel The Stamford absolutely nailed it, offering space, comfort, modern elegance and views.

 The modern theme continues throughout the hotel with a DIY check-in and check-out station, perfect for introverts and those with social anxiety (me!).
 You don’t need to talk to anyone, if you don’t want to, you can simply use the computer to check yourself in, scan your passport, pay your security deposit and issue a key.
 Now, I know that’s not for everyone and my mum, for example, wouldn’t feel comfortable doing that so they do still have a traditional concierge service if you prefer.